 Follow all our tips to learn how to make the best fruit platter.
-A big wooden board filled with your favourite fresh fruits and a creamy dip to dunk them all in.
-Lots of fruit platter ideas that are perfect for parties or breakfast for a crowd and ready in under 10 minutes.
+A big wooden board filled with your favourite fresh fruits and a creamy dip to dunk them all in, and ready in under 10 minutes.

 If you are looking for some other serving board recipes, why not try our Greek Meze Board, Vegetarian Charcuterie Board or Grazing Platter?